jeremyforan/go-observer-pattern/README.md

 ---

-A lightweight, non-blocking generic implementation of the Observer Pattern for Go, inspired by [Refactoring Guru’s design pattern](https://refactoring.guru/design-patterns/observer).

 This package provides a thread-safe, event-driven pub/sub mechanism that allows multiple subscribers to asynchronously receive updates from a publisher without blocking event emission.

 ## Table of Contents